jayvie2007/jayvie2007/README.md

-### Hi there my name is Jayvie De Leon an aspiring Python Developer and currently learning Django.
+###Hi there!
+My name is Jayvie De Leon an aspiring Python Developer and currently learning Django.

 I do IoT programming mainly in Raspberry Pi but also have knowledge in using Arduino.

+I also do 3D modeling/designing using Blender and if I have extra time,I will improve my 3D designing skills.

 - 🔭 I’m currently working on IoT Aquaponics...
 - 🌱 I’m currently learning Django and advance programming in Python(Object-oriented Programming)...